vgmstream/vgmstream/doc/USAGE.md

 ## Stream names
 Sometimes vgmstream reads and shows some *stream name*, some internal text that identifies the *stream* (song).
 Typically this is some identifier text that developers used for the song, but not always meaningful.

 *Stream names* don't necessarily work like *filenames*.
 For example the name may just be generic unused text that doesn't really apply to the sound.
-Or multiple subsongs may share the same *stream name*, such as `shot_sfx` may apply to 3 *streams*/subsongs, which often means game may use either of those randomly).
+Or multiple subsongs may share the same *stream name*, such as `shot_sfx` may apply to 3 *streams*/subsongs, which often means game may use either of those randomly.
 Or even a single *stream*/subsong may have multiple associated names like `bgm_boss1; bgm_boss1_alt`.

-In some cases *vgmstream* may make a *stream name* based on parts or IDs for easier handling, like marking songs with `dummy` or `[pre]`.
-The letter are "prefetch" files that are just a tiny part of another file (to cache and hide loading times), and can be ignored.
+In some cases *vgmstream* may make a *stream name* based on parts or IDs for easier handling, or marking songs with `dummy` or `[pre]`.

+## Prefetch (truncated) files
+Some formats, like Wwise's `.bnk` or CRI's `.awb` have "*prefetch*" audio.
+These are tiny versions of a full file found elsewhere, only lasting a second or two. *vgmstream* marks these by adding `[pre]` to the stream name.

+They are used by games to mask loading times: the *prefetch* file resides in memory and starts playing immediately when the game needs some sound.
+Meanwhile, the main file is loaded/streamed in the background.

+As such, they are completely normal (not a bug in *vgmstream*) but not useful for listening or converting.
+Just find and play the full file instead.